 The writing (typing) skills are a continuous work in progress and only reflect my ever-evolving views at the time of writing but in the era of click-bait and junk, I hope that you may find some of the articles on here applicable and useful, or at least thought provoking for you too.

-About Nia Davies: I studied Medical Science with Gastroenterology and Hepatology (gut and liver health) at Imperial College London and also retain an interest in areas such as mental health and PCOS.
-I developed a concurrent interest in many more holistic forms of health and enjoy a variety of ventures, including my personal-care and wellness brand – Yūgenial
+I studied Medical Science with Gastroenterology and Hepatology (gut and liver health) at Imperial College London and developed a concurrent curiosity in some integrative forms of health and wellness, for which there is emerging research, along with a holistic personal-care and wellness brand Yūgenial.

 I love hearing from new people, so feel free to connect or subscribe using the links, comments and contact forms – thank you for visiting.

 ‘I write — or attempt to write — about a saner, healthier, more centred way of moving through the world.
 Though I want to be clear about something: I don’t write about being sane, centred, and healthy because I am those things.
 I write about them because they — more often than not — elude me.

 I write about patience because I am impatient.

 I write about compassion because I am filled with judgment.